NFL News: Cardinals’ Patrick Peterson Suspended Six Games For PED Violation

 — BroBible (@BroBible) May 17, 2019

-As Patrick Peterson said, he knew that he failed the test months ago and figured a suspension from the NFL was eventually coming.
-The Arizona Cardinals also prepared for this to happen as they drafted Washington cornerback Byron Murphy with the 33rd overall pick in last month’s NFL Draft.
+As Patrick Peterson said, he knew that he failed the test months ago, and figured that a suspension from the NFL was eventually coming.
+The Arizona Cardinals also prepared for this eventuality, as they drafted Washington cornerback Byron Murphy with the 33rd overall pick in last month’s NFL Draft.
 Right now, they are preparing for almost half a season without their All-Pro, but adjustments will need to be made.